Best interests: Criticism

-The definition of the Best Interests of the Child is not straightforward in either legal practice or when formulating laws and conventions.
+The definition of the best interests of the child is not straightforward in either legal practice or when formulating laws and conventions.
 Its implementation has received considerable criticism by some child psychologists, epidemiologists and the family law reform movement, particularly with regard to how it often marginalizes children from one of their parents after divorce or separation, even though a child benefit from close contact with both parents.
 It has been argued that the current standard should be replaced with a best interests of the child from the perspective of the child approach that takes child-focused epidemiological and psychological research into account regarding children's physical, mental and social well-being after divorce or separation.

+The best interests standard is often better suited to identifying the best of several acceptable alternatives and has less value in determining which alternatives should be deemed acceptable.
+Alternative models include deferring to parents or guardians when the decision falls into the zone of parental discretion (parents or guardians make choices that others consider suboptimal, but which seem better to the decision-makers and have little potential for serious harm) and the harm principle, which requires outside intervention to prevent serious harm.
+For example, one custody situation might be considered optimally in the best interests of the child, but a slightly different arrangement might fall into the zone of parental discretion.
+However, a situation that would put the child into serious danger would violate the harm principle and therefore be rejected.

 European Union

 Reference to the best interests of the child has been introduced into relevant EU laws and policies, including in the context of migration, asylum, trafficking and potential return.
-The wording attached to the best interests’ principle ranges between the imperative “must” and “shall” to the less prescriptive “should”.
+The wording attached to the best interests principle ranges between the imperative must and shall to the less prescriptive should.

 Finland

 The Finnish Child Welfare Act provides that the best interests of the child needs to be a primary consideration in the determination of welfare measures in response to the child's needs.
-The Act defines the key elements that need to be taken into consideration for a best interests’ determination:
+The Act defines the key elements that need to be taken into consideration for a best interests determination: